learn-co-curriculum/devops-m3-sql-create/README.md

 1. The `CREATE TABLE` statement specifies the table name `pet`.
 2. The `pet` table has 5 columns:
-    - `id` will hold a unique integer value to reference each pet.
+   1. `id` will hold a unique integer value to reference each pet.
-        - every table should have a primary key to ensure each row is unique.
+      1. Every table should have a primary key to ensure each row is unique.
-    - `name` and `species` are required fields that can't be null.
+   2. `name` and `species` are required fields that can't be null.
-    - `breed` and `age` allow null values as the breed and age of a pet may be unknown.
+   3. `breed` and `age` allow null values as the breed and age of a pet may be unknown.

 We will use the query tool to execute the CREATE statement: